-His words alone, sent down upon a hill, would have resulted in its destruction as a result of the hill’s inability to support them.
+His words alone, sent down upon a mountain, would have resulted in its destruction as a result of the mountain's inability to support them.

 "Had We sent down this Qur'an on a mountain, thou wouldst certainly have seen it fall down, splitting asunder because of the fear of Allah."
 (Quran 59:21)

 In the verse "Read in the name of thy Lord Who creates," (Quran 96:1) there is the implication that we have the obligation, in reading any object we may be facing, not to get between it and its originator: the "Lord Who creates."
 In this way we can arrive at a holistic understanding of that object while protecting ourselves against an undesirable prejudice either against it or in its favor.
 Treating it as something to be worshiped would not only cause us to fall into the sin of polytheism but also lower it itself into an object unfit to be touched, thus causing us to have the attitudes of a monasticism or priesthood that cannot represent God's management of this world.